FaraB-AID/NotesPlus/Stats++/README.md

 ## Automatic Stat Progression
 Stats++ can also be used to automatically increase or decrease stats based on an experience system.
 Experience is gained when the output contains terms from a user-defined list of keys.

+**Automatic Stat Progression only works if the Stat Sheet is in a WI.** This is because Memory is not editable by scripts.
+If you want to set up a progression-enabled permanent Stat Sheet that functions like it would in Memory, create a WI with `{notes}` as the key.
+The script will always read Stat Sheets from it.

 To set up stat progression, include one or more line formatted as such in your Stats Sheet:

 ```stat+|- experience: #/#, keys: key, key, key```